jwolpert/fabric/docs/index.md

 # Hyperledger Fabric

-The Hyperledger Fabric is an implementation of blockchain technology, leveraging familiar and proven technologies.
-It offers a modular [architecture](architecture.md) allowing pluggable implementations of various capabilities, such as smart contracts (chaincode), cryptography, consensus, ledger datastore and more.
-It leverages powerful container technology for its deployment and for providing the execution environment for the smart contracts (chaincode) such that the network is protected from malicious code.
+Hyperledger Fabric is an open source blockchain technology that leverages proven technologies in providing a base [architecture](architecture.md) for custom enterprise networks.
+Hyperledger Fabric is modular, allowing for pluggable implementation of blockchain components, such as smart contracts (chaincode), cryptographic algorithms, consensus protocols and data store solutions.
+The fabric leverages powerful container technology for deployment, and to provide a secure chaincode execution environment that protects the network against malicious code.

+**Attention**: The Hyperledger Fabric project team is continually working to improve the security, performance and robustness of the released software, and frequently publishes updates.
+To stay current as the project progresses, please see the **Communication** and **Still Have Questions?** topics.
+Your participation in Linux Foundation projects is welcomed and encouraged!